appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-firestore.md

 <dd>

+Service account credentials are used to authenticate your queries to Firestore.
+To obtain them:

+1. In the Firebase console, navigate to **Project Settings** > **Service accounts**, and click Generate new private key to download the JSON file.

-A string of credentials generated on Firebase that is used to authenticate your queries.
-You can generate these credentials from your Firebase project's **Project Settings** page under **Service Accounts**.
-Open the downloaded file and copy-paste its entire contents into the **Service account credentials** field in your Appsmith datasource configuration.
+2. Open the downloaded JSON file and copy its contents.

+3. Paste the copied credentials into the **Service account credentials** field in your Appsmith datasource configuration.

 </dd>